Electoral RollHome / Church Life / Get Involved / Electoral Roll

 Membership also entitles you to have access to the approved minutes of Parochial Church Council meetings (except any minutes deemed to be confidential).

-If you'd like to become a member of the Electoral Roll, see Find out more about the Church Electoral Roll.
+If you'd like to become a member of the Electoral Roll, see Electoral Roll - FAQ.

 The Church Electoral Roll is revised annually by the Electoral Roll Officer.
 Every sixth year, instead of a revision, a completely new Roll has to be prepared.
 This will next occur in 2019.